tno-ivs/FearoftheUnknown/README.md

 # FearoftheDark
-Repository containg figures and vehicles for the publication: "Overcoming the Fear of the Dark: Occlusion-Aware Model-Predictive Planning for Automated Vehicles Using Risk Fields"
+Repository containg figures and vehicles for the publication: "Overcoming Fear of the Unknown: Occlusion-Aware Model-Predictive Planning for Automated Vehicles Using Risk Fields"